schemathesis/schemathesis/README.rst

 Both examples above will run hundreds of requests against the API under test and report all found failures and inconsistencies along with instructions to reproduce them.

+💡 See a complete working example project in the ``/example`` directory. 💡

 Contributing
 ------------